stuartlangridge/WebHistoryIndex/README.md

 # Using it

-Go to <a href="https://localhost:5150">https://localhost:5150</a>.
-It will whine at you about it being unsafe, because it's using SSL but without a certificate.
-Don't worry about it; just click "let me at it anyway, I know better than you, you shonky overbearing nanny of a browser" (or something like that), and it'll let you through.
-Search in the box; see results; Robert's your mother's brother.
+Go to <a href="http://localhost:5150">http://localhost:5150</a>.
+Search in the box; see results.
+Robert's your mother's brother.